NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-multiple-values.md

-Decrypting multiple encrypted values of different types for a user.
-Shows how to handle ebool, euint32, and euint64 in one contract.
-Each value requires individual permission grants - there's no batching for permissions (unlike input proofs).
-Demonstrates the pattern of granting allowThis() for each value separately.
+Decrypting multiple encrypted values (ebool, euint32, euint64) for a user.
+Highlights that each value requires individual permission grants, as there is no batching for FHE.allow() or FHE.allowThis().

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: